joaornmarques/joaomarques-website-v3/_abxy/played-this-months-jan-feb-25.md

 Action-adventure / Game Boy
 <br><br>

-_Alentejo Tinto's Law_ is a Portuguese game based on the region that gives it its name, made for the Game Boy, with a physical release, in 2025.
-If it piqued your curiosity, check my review of it.
+_Alentejo Tinto's Law_ is a Portuguese game based on the region that gives it its name, made for the Game Boy, with a physical release, in 2025!
+If it piqued your curiosity, check out [my review for the game](https://joaomarques.website/abxy/alentejo-tintos-law).
 <br><br><br>

 ***